lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/02-Watch-List/README.md

 ### 9 - Going further

 - Adding a possibility to search for movies.
-- Adding `typed.js` to have some funky title on our home page.
+- Adding [typed.js](http://www.mattboldt.com/demos/typed-js/) to have some funky title on our home page.
 - Some nice [animate on scroll](https://michalsnik.github.io/aos/) animations for our bookmarks as we scroll down a list show page.
 - Using [jquery-bar-rating](http://antennaio.github.io/jquery-bar-rating/) to display stars instead of a normal input in the reviews form.

-Again, use Stimulus controllers when implementing JS in your app. ⚠️
+Again, use Stimulus controllers when implementing JavaScript behavior in your app. ⚠️